Clare O'Neil: Economics

-In her maiden speech O'Neil placed an emphasis on the importance of a strong economy in effecting a fair society and stemming disadvantage.
+In her maiden speech, O'Neil placed an emphasis on the importance of a strong economy in effecting a fair society and stemming disadvantage.
 She stated that while she believed "government should not be building great tariff walls or controlling the big macroeconomic levers", it did in practice provide "the platform on which our businesses compete – and win – globally" and that political leaders must therefore play a role in providing "good policy and clear communication" on the topic.
 O'Neil cites her family's history, work at McKinsey & Company, and experiences in indigenous communities as influential in shaping her views on the economy.
+O'Neil's economic judgement was called into question by international education sector peak bodies in 2024, where they described her management of the immigration system as 'causing severe economic damage, including loss of jobs, which could push Australia towards recession.'

 Indigenous Australians

-In 2011 O'Neil spent nine months living with her partner in North East Arnhem Land, one of the northernmost regions of the Northern Territory, fostering a child and assisting local women to establish small businesses.
-During her time in the region she witnessed crises in health, housing, and employment; and she has since spoken in Parliament on her desire to see action taken to resolve them: "For many decades politicians have said it is shameful.
+In 2011, O'Neil spent nine months living with her partner in North East Arnhem Land, one of the northernmost regions of the Northern Territory, fostering a child and assisting local women to establish small businesses.
+During her time in the region, she witnessed crises in health, housing, and employment; and she has since spoken in Parliament on her desire to see action taken to resolve them: "For many decades politicians have said it is shameful.
 I want my generation to be the last to have to say it."

 Personal life

-O'Neil lives with her partner Brendan, an anaesthetist.
-O'Neil has two sons, Elvis and Louis, and a daughter, Greta.
+O'Neil lives with her partner Brendan, a medical practitioner who has completed further studies in psychology.
+O'Neil has two sons and a daughter.
 While living in the Northern Territory, O'Neil and her partner also cared for a child as foster parents.

 O'Neil previously lived in East Melbourne, outside her electorate, but bought a house in Oakleigh in 2020.